getappmap/appmap/README.md

 ### version

-*Required* version number to which the file conforms.
+*Required* version number to which the file conforms, such as: `"1.4"`.

 See the [Changelog](#changelog) section for version history.